hayaya22333/VerticalSlice/README.md

 2. I received feedback saying that the enemy would still attack when you talk to the NPC.
 This was intentional.
 To make this more clear, I added a new section of code in the UI manager and player script to force quit the dialogue after the player recieved damage.

 3. I added a new NPC who gives out quest to the player.
 It activates different dialogues based on whether the player has killed an enemy.
-To aid this new feather, I reworked the terrain to divide the game into two areas: a small area with a single enemy to kill for NPC quest and a bigger area behind the mountain with more enemies for the player to explore different item effects from the merchant NPC's shop.
+To aid this new feature, I reworked the terrain to divide the game into two areas: a small area with a single enemy to kill for NPC quest and a bigger area behind the mountain with more enemies for the player to explore different item effects from the merchant NPC's shop.

 ## Milestone 4 Devlog
 Milestone 4 Devlog goes here.